teachingaway/teachingaway.github.io/pages/design-patent-basics.md

 Compare the "patent" drawing in the upper left to the "product" in the upper-right.
 The patent (upper-left) shows a square and a triangle in solid lines.
 Since the product (upper-right) doesn’t have a triangle, its not infringing the patent.

 Now look at the patent in the lower-left.
 It has a square drawn in solid lines, and a triangle in dashed lines.
 This time, we ignore the triangle.
-Since the product has the matching square element, it is infringing the design patent.
+Since the product has the matching square elemenft, it is infringing the design patent.
 More dashed lines leads to stronger protection.

 - - -